So My Husband Is A Carnivore: How Things Have Changed In Our Household

 Jonathan did a vegan challenge in February, hated it, was Carnivore-ish in March, and is now officially full carnivore in April.

-I, on the other hand, have decided to keep living my rebellious life and embrace my love for healthy desserts.
+On the other hand, I have decided to keep living my rebellious life and embrace my love for healthy desserts.
 More dessert for me.